Tips for Arriving in Cambridge

-On the pages here you will find information about directions, how to get collect your room key, how to get online and our advice for arrival at Caius.
-The Freshers’ Reps will be able to answer all your questions (find their email addresses here)
+On the pages here, you will find information about directions, how to collect your room key, how to get online, and our advice for arrival at Caius.
+The Freshers’ Reps will be able to answer all of your questions (you can email them at firstname.lastname@example.org).

-The first place you’ll want to head is the Harvey Court Porters’ Lodge (not to be confused with Harvey Road, where much of the graduate accommodation is located.
-The Harvey Court Porters’ Lodge is on West Road).
-Here you’ll be able to pick up your room key and your university card.
-Your University card acts as your student ID, library and access card, and is used to swipe into hall and pay for meals.
+The first place you’ll want to head on move-in day is the Harvey Court Porters’ Lodge (not to be confused with Harvey Road, where much of the graduate accommodation is located, as the Harvey Court Porters’ Lodge is on West Road instead).
+Here, you’ll be able to pick up your room key and your university card.
+Your university card (‘CAMCard’) acts as your student ID, library, and access card, and is used to swipe into Hall and pay for meals.

 Basics: Sleeping & Eating

-In addition, while the kitchens and gyp rooms come with the usual appliances large (stoves, ovens, refrigerators, freezers etc.) and small (toasters, microwaves, kettles), none of the smaller matters—cookware, utensils, dishes, cups, glasses–are provided.
-Again, you can purchase these items at the best prices at the Grafton Centre, while other major stores in the centre of town, including Sainsbury’s, Marks & Spencers, John Lewis, & TK Maxx, will often have these at a variety of price points as will other cooking-oriented stores near Market Square.
+In addition, while the kitchens and gyp rooms come with the usual appliances large (stoves, ovens, refrigerators, freezers etc.) and small (toasters, microwaves, kettles), none of the smaller matters—cookware, utensils, dishes, cups, glasses—are provided.
+Again, you can purchase these items at the stores listed above, as well as other cooking-oriented stores (e.g. Lakeland) near Market Square in town.
+There are currently rules against bringing certain items into College kitchens, such as air fryers, but you may bring rice cookers or slow cookers.

-The vast majority of Caius graduates (and indeed Cambridge students of all sorts) get around via bicycle.
-The market is badly inflated during the first few weeks of the term, and those travelling from within the UK might prefer to purchase bikes in towns with cycle markets more favorable to consumers.
-The majority of students purchase used cycles, which can be found at a handful of bike stores across town.
-Two of the stores offering better value include repair shops in the small alleys next to the Anchor Pub and Fitzbillies’ Coffee Shop (Laundress Lane and Botolph Lane, respectively, should you want to Google map); there is also a vendor at the Market, Monday through Saturday, from 10am-4pm.
-Don’t forget to accessorise–a lock is a must (Cambridge is renowned for bike thefts), as are front and tail lights (or else risk a fine around £50 from the zealous Cambridge police).
+The vast majority of Caius postgraduates (and indeed Cambridge students of all sorts) get around via bicycle.
+The market is badly inflated during the first few weeks of the term, and those travelling from within the UK might prefer to purchase bikes in towns with cycle markets more favourable to consumers before bringing the bike to Cambridge.
+The majority of students purchase used cycles, which can be found at several bike stores across Cambridge.
+One of the stores offering better value is S & G Cycles – a repair shop in the small alley next to the Anchor Pub (CB2 1SD); there is also a vendor at the Market, Monday through Saturday, from 10 am – 4 pm, and several bike shops on Mill Road for those living around the Harvey Road area.
+Don’t forget to accessorise: a lock is a must (Cambridge is renowned for bike thefts), as are front and tail lights (or else risk a fine of around £50 from the zealous Cambridge police).

 To participate in Cambridge rituals…

-A gown is the quintessential piece of Cambridge paraphernalia, and is of particular importance for Caius students who are required to wear one nightly to enter the dining hall.
-These can be purchased new from Ede & Ravenscroft, and used from Ryder & Amies (both on King’s Parade) and A&E Clothiers (on Downing Street).
+A gown is the quintessential piece of Cambridge paraphernalia and is of particular importance for Caius students who are required to wear one nightly to enter Formal Hall (but not Cafeteria Hall).
+These can be purchased new from Ede & Ravenscroft (CB2 1RJ) or Ryder & Amies (CB2 1SP), as well as used from Ryder & Amies.
+There are particular rules about which gown you need to buy; see the Dining, Gowns & Dress Guides section below for more information.

-All Caius graduate accommodation is equipped with ethernet jacks; a good proportion, including all rooms on Grange Road, Harvey Road, St. Paul’s Road, Gresham Road, and Mortimer Road have wireless internet access as well (eduroam and UniOfCam).
-Please note that if you intend to access the internet via the ethernet, you must bring your own ethernet cord with you or purchase one in Cambridge.
+All Caius postgraduate accommodation is equipped with both wireless internet access (Eduroam) and ethernet jacks.
+Please note that if you intend to access the internet via Ethernet, ethernet cables are not provided, so you must either bring one with you or purchase one when you arrive.

 Fortunately, the college and university have conspired to offer you an exceptionally simple, streamlined way to get going online.
-All one needs to do is access a computer already connected to the Cambridge network.
-These can be found in the basement of the library (located in the Cockerell building, just across the Senate House Passage from the Old Courts in the centre of town) or in the basement of 6 Harvey Road.
-Login to one of these computers as a guest, then go to https://jackdaw.cam.ac.uk/signup/ and be prepared to enter information (including your admissions reference code issued by Camsis).
-At the end of this grand quest you will be issued a CRSid (a 5-digit identifier including your initials) and a Raven log-in password (bring pen and paper…).
-This in turn grants you access to the great Camelot of hall booking, Hermes access (your Cambridge email account), computer login at labs across Cambridge, and other such services as dreams are made on.
+Simply head to jackdaw.cam.ac.uk/signup and be prepared to enter more information, usually including your BGS (Board of Graduate Studies) number.
+At the end of this grand quest, you will be issued a CRSid (a 5-digit identifier including your initials) and a Raven login password (bring pen and paper…).
+This, in turn, grants you access to the great Camelot of hall booking (the Meal Booking System, MBS), Outlook access for your Cambridge email account, computer login at computing facilities across Cambridge, and other such services as dreams are made on.

-If you forget your password, need more information, or are otherwise enthusiastic about this deeply intuitive process, please go to:
+If you forget your password, need more information, or are otherwise enthusiastic about this deeply intuitive process, please visit the password management web page from the University Information Services (UIS) at password.raven.cam.ac.uk.